-We will be working with the texts (see III) you have been asked to purchase.
+We will be working with the text you have been asked to purchase, but will make reference to multiple other literary works.
 Students are expected to come to class having read assigned material, and prepared to discuss this material.

 II.
 Pedagogy, workload, methods of evaluation: